-The holidays come with travel plans, gift-giving, merry-making, and awkward family issues, which brings to the surface stressful topics such as money, family, religion, and general stress.
+The holidays come with travel plans, gift-giving, merry-making, and awkward family issues, which bring stressful topics such as money, family, religion, and general stress to the surface.

 For individuals struggling with addiction or recovering addicts, the holidays can be doubly difficult and triggering, which could easily lead to a relapse.
 Additionally, during a time of overindulgence, it takes more self-control to abstain from preferred substances.
 At Midwest Recovery Center, we offer addiction treatment therapies to help you recover from holiday relapses.

 While everyone gets to let loose and indulge during the holidays, individuals recovering from addiction need to practice more caution to reduce the chances of a relapse.
 This can be isolating and cause people with addiction to feel lonely and anxious.
 If they slip up and break their promise to consume moderately or maintain sobriety, the resulting guilt is even more detrimental.
 Below are some of the ways this group of people experiences difficult struggles during the holidays:

 - Hiding the Addiction: Different individuals may decide to hide their status from their loved ones for various reasons.
 However, shame, guilt, fear of judgment, and social stigmas are the most common causes.
 This deception becomes more difficult during the holidays, and if some of the family members are aware, there is a constant fear of being exposed.
 Family therapy could remedy this problem by educating the need for social support during recovery.